sam-mg/Pent/Reversing/pwn.college/Explanation.md

     - shl reg1, reg2       <=>     Shift reg1 left by the amount in reg2;
     - shr reg1, reg2       <=>     Shift reg1 right by the amount in reg2;
     - Note: 'reg2' can be replaced by a constant or memory location
-- By using this it can be done
+- By using this it can be done.
 ![output](Screenshots/9.png)

 10)